 Cayenne is the greatest herbal aid to circulation and can be used on a regular basis.
 There is no other herb that stimulates the blood flow so rapidly, powerfully and completely.

 Whenever possible try to get organic cayenne or any food.
 There is a fungicide that is used on greens that was shown in a study to make mice fatter.
 So you can say that non-organic greens are fattening.
-For the link to this article in The New York Times (with picture of the mice) and more, see The Importance of Eating Organic Food.

 17 Health Benefits of Cayenne